Sharp Inequalities between Total Variation and Hellinger Distances for Gaussian Mixtures: Discussion

 \section{Discussion}

-We establish a sharp relation between the total variation and the Hellinger distances in this paper.
-Our results are derived for $d$-dimensional isotropic Gaussian mixture models with a fixed covariance $I_d$.
-While we discuss implications for empirical Bayes methods, these procedures often involve a joint prior on location and covariance.
+We establish a sharp relation between the total variation and Hellinger distances in this paper.
+Our results are derived for $d$-dimensional isotropic Gaussian mixture models with fixed covariance $I_d$.
+While we discuss implications for empirical Bayes methods, these procedures often involve a joint prior on both location and covariance.
 Extending our results to heteroscedastic Gaussian mixtures is an interesting direction for future work.
+In addition, establishing a sharp connection between the total variation distance and the Fisher divergence would further deepen the understanding of empirical Bayes procedures in robust settings.

+The scope of this paper is restricted to compactly supported Gaussian mixtures.
+It would be an interesting direction for future work to study the exact relation between total variation and Hellinger distances for sub-Gaussian mixing distributions as well as more general tail behaviors.

-Another open problem closely related to our paper is the sharp relation between the total variation and the $L^2$ distances.
-Resolving this question will have direct implications for nonparametric density estimation under the $L^2$ loss.
-Finally, establishing a sharp connection between the total variation distance and the Fisher divergence will further deepen the understanding of empirical Bayes procedures under the robust setting.
+Another open problem closely related to this work is the sharp relation between the total variation and $L^2$ distances.
+Resolving this question would have direct implications for nonparametric density estimation under the $L^2$ loss.

+We also note that Theorems~\ref{theorem:robust} and \ref{theorem:robustlower} establish the minimax-optimal rate of robust density estimation in squared Hellinger distance with respect to the contamination level $\epsilon$.
+However, the optimal dependence on the sample size $n$ remains open.
+It is worth emphasizing that this is already a long-standing open problem even in the classical setting with $d = 1$ and $\epsilon = 0$ \citep{polyanskiy2021sharp}.